A collection of relaxing self-catering apartments dotted around 17th-century townhouses in the heart of Dubrovnik’s Old

 Family friendly accommodation:

-The 2-Bedroom Apartments are the most spacious option for families (no twin beds).
-In each 1-Bedroom Apartment, children can be accommodated on the sofabed in the living room.
-Baby cots and extra fold-up beds are available.
+The 2-Bedroom Apartments are the most spacious option for families with older teens but note there are no twin beds.
+In each 1-Bedroom Apartment, an extra person can be accommodated on the sofabed in the living room

 Kids Activities nearby: